 My father turned a practiced smile toward those nearest us.
 “My daughter has had too much champagne.
 If you’ll excuse us.”

-He tried to drag me away then, no doubt to dole out my punishment in private, to hell with the threats John had made toward him about what would happen if he ever hurt me again.
+He tried to drag me away then, no doubt to dole out my punishment in private, uncaring of the threats John had made toward him about what would happen if he ever hurt me again.

 I dug my heels in.
 “I haven’t had too much champagne.
 He has.
-Someone please, help.”
+Someone help, please!”